Transgender Resources

 Voice Training

 The University of Illinois Speech-Language Pathology Clinic offers resonance and voice training for the transgender community.
 They offer highly individualized treatment to help achieve your communication goals.
-The Speech-Langauge Pathology Clinic includes specialy designed treatment rooms that cater to both children and adults, an extensive library of evaluation and therapy tools, and free & accessible parking.
+The Speech-Langauge Pathology Clinic includes specially designed treatment rooms that cater to both children and adults, an extensive library of evaluation and therapy tools, and free & accessible parking.